 Most certainly not.

-Given that this is an electric toothbrush for babies and toddlers it is surprising just how much is built in and how well it performs for the price.
+Given that this is a baby electric toothbrush it is surprising just how much is built-in and how well it performs for the price.

 2. Which other brushes should I consider?